reedcwilson/mesago/README.md

 ## Usage

-Create a message file (modeled after the file in this repo)
+Create a template file and a parameters file (modeled after the template and parameters files in this repo).

 ```
-> python mesago.py message-file
+> python mesago.py template-file parameters-file
 Password:
 ```